 What Makes an Awesome Theme for a Blog?

-Finding the best WordPress theme for a blog can be easy when you know what features to look for.
+Finding the best WordPress theme for your blog can be easy when you know what features to look for.

 There are ample free WordPress themes for blogs available, but you will eventually want and need more options than a free theme can provide.
 A quality free theme will make it easier to upgrade or change themes altogether.

 Take it from me, I started with a random free theme and wasted a lot of time adding formatting options.
-I am still working to clean up issues and errors since I upgraded to my paid theme in 2016.
+I am still working to clean up issues.

 “WordPress themes are in general classified into two categories, free themes and premium themes.
 All the free themes are listed in the WordPress theme directory and premium themes should be purchased from marketplaces and individual WordPress developers.”
 Wikipedia WordPress Themes